dorian-edwards/blog/content/developer-blog-I.md

 In my journey to put together a portfolio to show off my work I am going to start by building a simple blog site that will allow users to log in, create posts, view other authors' posts, and edit or delete their own profile and posts.
 User actions will be restricted to their own post and we will be using Javascript Web Tokens for authentication and authorization.
 We will also be using MongoDB to store our data and we will be using Node/Express to provide CRUD functionality via RESTful routing.

 On the front-end we'll be using React and CSS modules to style our components.
 I'm also going to use conditional rendering to deal with most of the heavy lifting for reponsive design.
-I'm not a desginer so figure my janky styling.
+I'm not a desginer so forgive my janky styling.
 I try to aim for minimalism 👨🏿‍💻.

 ## Project Setup

-Since this will be a fullstack app using React on the frontend I'm going to begin by creating a react app using the following command
+Since this will be a fullstack app using React on the frontend I'm going to begin by creating a React app using the following command

 ```bash
 npx create-react-app devdiaries
 ```

-After this in done installing I cd into the directory and start removing superfluous folders, files and the code in the remaining files that refer to them.
+After this is done installing I cd into the directory and start removing superfluous folders, files and the code in the remaining files that refer to them.
 In the end my folder looks like the screenshot below.

 ![folder-structure](/assets/images/folder.png)

-After I have react installed, I'll set up the backend.
-To start I'll install [`express`](https://www.npmjs.com/package/express), create a folder called **_backend_** and create a file inside called `server.js`.
+After I have React installed, I'll set up the backend.
+To start I'll install express, create a folder called **_backend_** and create a file inside called `server.js`.
 I'll also be installing a program called [`nodemon`](https://www.npmjs.com/package/nodemon) so that while testing my backend I don't have to restart the server on every change.

 ```bash
 npm install express